lscoppitto/docs-v3/docs/zCloud/index.md

 Devices send data, events and receive requests from the Zerynth Device Manager.
 In particular:

 - A **Tag** is a data label used for querying data.
 Each device can publish its data under multiple Tags and the Zerynth Device Manager will take care of dispatching them to integrations accordingly.
-- A **Condition** is an event on steroids.
-Conditions can be opened, updated and closed by devices to notify specific status change (e.i.
-Battery status).
-Conditions can be monitored in real-time using the Zerynth Device Manager web interface or via API.
 - A **Job** is a command sent to a device.
 Jobs map to firmware functions like reset, diagnostics, control, update firmware, etc...